mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 {% endhighlight %}

-The `DataManager` from CUBA is used to trigger the database.
-Instead of iterating over the orders collection in groovy, we would create the equivalent SQL string and create a `LoadContext` for this that will be passed to the `dataManager` instance.
+The <code>DataManager</code> from CUBA is used to trigger the database.
+Instead of iterating over the orders collection in groovy, we would create the equivalent SQL string and create a <code>LoadContext</code> for this that will be passed to the <code>dataManager</code> instance.

 In this case we definitely need to adjust the unit test.
 When we run the test again, we see the following: